reach your potential

 Scholarship recipients must successfully complete each course in their certificate program to receive the scholarship award for the remaining courses.

-By signing the scholarship agreement, the recipient acknowledges the expectation that he or she will complete the certificate in three consecutive quarters.
+By signing the scholarship agreement, the recipient acknowledges the expectation that they will complete the certificate in three consecutive quarters.

-Award recipients must agree to being interviewed and/or photographed for UW Professional and Continuing Education and UW Continuum College communications.
+Award recipients must agree to being interviewed and/or photographed for UW Professional & Continuing Education and UW Continuum College communications.